szaske/epicodus-zombies/README.md

 ## Technologies Used

+_Languages used include Java._
+_Amazon AWS database server used for database hosting._
-_Languages used include Java & Amazon AWS database server.
-IDE used - Atom_
+_IDE used - Atom_
+_Images created using Autodesk Sketchbook Express and Wacom Bamboo Pen_

 ### License